GWilloughby99/GWilloughby99.github.io/_posts/2020-01-20-stopandsearch analysis.md

 People of Asian heritage make up 12 percent of the total population in the area.

-**West Midlands Police’s lead for Stop & Search, Superintendent Ed Foster**, said: “On those figures alone, Asians are **2.4** times more likely to be stopped as white people.”
+**West Midlands Police’s lead for Stop & Search, Superintendent Ed Foster**, said: “On those figures alone, Asians are **2.4** times more likely to be stopped than white people.”

 > “We are working to better understand why disproportionality occurs, including research with four academic centres and workshops with communities who are disproportionately affected by stop and search.”